 Dosage Of Cordyceps Mushrooms

 Cordyceps mushrooms are all-natural compounds that have had zero toxicities or adverse effects reported.
-They are considered safe for human consumption, although it highly depends on the part of the cook of the mushroom at which it is being consumed.
+They are considered safe for human consumption, although it highly depends on the part of the mushroom being consumed.

-To avoid any gastric disturbances, it is recommended that cordyceps consumption begins at an average Cordyceps dose of 2000mg or 2 grams.
+To avoid any gastric disturbances, it is recommended that cordyceps consumption begins at an average Cordyceps dosage of 2000mg or 2 grams per day.
 It can be increased to 3 grams, but that is after the body has gotten used to 2 grams and has proven that it can be tolerated.